 Kanto Lampo Waterfall Opening Hours

-The waterfall welcomes people from 8:00 AM to 5:00 PM.
-But people can go earlier than 8 AM.
+The waterfall open for tourists from 8 AM to 5 PM.
+But visitors are allowed to enter earlier before 8 AM.

 |Kanto Lampo Waterfall Opening Hours|